Onboarding Communication for New Life & Health Insurance Clients

 - 3 months after the policy is marked active, trigger a task assignment to the agent of record for a 3-month check-in

-- 6 months after the policy is marked active, trigger an NPS email for the client (NPS stands for Net Promoter Score and gives you insight into the overall happiness of your clients.
-Learn more about using the NPS in our blog, What is the NPS?)
+- 6 months after the policy is marked active, trigger an NPS email for the client (NPS stands for Net Promoter Score and gives you insight into the overall happiness of your clients.)

 The possibilities are endless.
 Using automation with your client onboarding process gives you the peace of mind that your clients are well cared for while giving you the space to focus on other revenue-generating aspects of your business.